KeranLi/diagenetic-fluid-overprinting/README.md

 Micritic carbonates are widely used paleo-elevation proxies, but their δ¹⁸O values are susceptible to diagenetic overprinting by meteoric, marine, and hydrothermal fluids.
 This computational framework addresses two fundamental uncertainties:

 - **Mixing Ambiguity**: Deconvolution of primary vs. diagenetic endmember contributions
-- **Kinetic Overprinting**: Quantification of isotopic re-equilibration during fluid-rock interaction
+- **Kinetic Overprinting**: Quantification of isotopic re-equilibration during fgitluid-rock interaction

 The models employ Bayesian MCMC methods and mass-balance principles to propagate uncertainties through the diagenetic system.